Sinnombre/Miller---Insight-Challenge/README.md

 do is make a single payment to some huge retailer like Amazon, and suddenly they would be second-order friends with (potentially) millions of people.
 This was the problem I was trying to fix with Extra 0.

+Extra 7 is designed to flag accounts that regularly use suspicious words in their messages.
+I made it half as a joke, and only gave it a few key words, but running it, it got 83 hits in the stream_payments data set.
+So yeah, that's a thing...